Critical Scaling of Compression-Driven Jamming of Athermal Frictionless Spheres in Suspension

-From Fig.~\ref{fitparams-constphi}, we see that the exponents $\beta$ and $y$ seem clearly different comparing 2D with 3D, in agreement with recent results for simple shearing \cite{Olsson3D}.
+Fig.~\ref{fitparams-constphi} shows that the exponents $\beta$ and $y$ are different comparing 2D with 3D, in agreement with recent results for simple shearing \cite{Olsson3D}.
 Thus jamming criticality in 2D seems to be different from that in 3D.
 This is our second key result.
-Taking the fit for the narrowest range $[\phi_\mathrm{min},\phi_\mathrm{max}]$ and $\dot\gamma_\mathrm{max}=10^{-6.5}$ as representative, we use those parameters to make a scaling collapse of our data in Fig.~\ref{pscaled}, plotting $p/\dot\gamma^q$ vs $(\phi-\phi_J)/\dot\gamma^{1/z\nu}$.
-We see an excellent data collapse, that extends well outside the data window that was use to determine the fit parameters.
-However, when $\delta\phi/\dot\gamma^{1/z\nu}\lesssim -2$, we see that the data depart from a common scaling curve at the larger values of $\dot\gamma$.
-We believe this is due to the effect of corrections-to-scaling that become more significant as $\dot\gamma$ increases and one goes further from the critical point.
+Taking the fit for the narrowest range $[\phi_\mathrm{min},\phi_\mathrm{max}]$ and $\edot_\mathrm{max}=10^{-6.5}$ as representative, we use those parameters to make a scaling collapse of our data in Fig.~\ref{pscaled}, plotting $p/\edot^q$ versus $(\phi-\phi_J)/\edot^{1/z\nu}$.
+We see an excellent data collapse, which extends well outside the data window that was use to determine the fit parameters.
+However, when $\delta\phi/\edot^{1/z\nu}\lesssim -2$, we see that the data depart from a common scaling curve at the larger values of $\edot$.
+We believe this is due to the effect of corrections-to-scaling that become more significant as $\edot$ increases and one goes further from the critical point.